Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home, as 6.5-point favorites or more, the Chargers have one win ATS (1-1).

-- Los Angeles has hit the over in five of eight games at home this season.
+- In five of eight games at home this season, Los Angeles has hit the over.

-- Denver is 3-4 overall, and 3-4 against the spread, away from home.
+- Denver is 3-4 against the spread, and 3-4 overall, in away games.

-- In seven road games this year, Denver has hit the over once.
+- This year, in seven away games, Denver has hit the over once.

 Powered by Data Skrive.